mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 context.set_context(mode=context.GRAPH_MODE, device_target="CPU")
 ```

 This example runs in graph mode.
-You can configure hardware information based on site requirements.
+You can configure hardware information based on actual requirements.
 For example, if the code runs on the Ascend AI processor, set `--device_target` to `Ascend`.
 This rule also applies to the code running on the CPU and GPU.
 For details about parameters, see the API description for `context.set_context`.

 ## Processing Data

 Datasets are important for training.
 A good dataset can effectively improve training accuracy and efficiency.
 Generally, before loading a dataset, you need to perform some operations on the dataset.

-Since a convolutional neural network such as LeNet will be used to train the dataset later, and when the data is used for training, the data format is required, so it is needed to check what the data format in the dataset looks like, so that you can construct a targeted data conversion function, and the dataset data can be converted into a data form that meets the training requirements.
+A convolutional neural network such as LeNet is used to train the dataset.
+During data training, the data format is required.
+Therefore, you need to check the data in the dataset first.
+In this way, a targeted data conversion function can be constructed to convert the data in the dataset into a data format that meets the training requirements.

 Execute the following code to view the original dataset data: